ndesmo/ieee-fraud-detection/README.md

 In order to run the code, you must first download the input files from Kaggle.
 You can then refer to these from the command line when running either `process_data.py`, `train_classifier.py` or `run_model.py`

+## Summary of analysis

+Please see [Capstone Project.ipynb](https://github.com/ndesmo/ieee-fraud-detection/blob/master/libs/ieee_fraud_detection/notebooks/Capstone%20Project.ipynb) for a full detailed write up about the project.

+In summary, I learned a great deal about data science pipelines in this project, and was able to achieve an AUC score of 0.86338 on the training dataset.
+Excited about my result, I ran the model on the training data and submitted my results to Kaggle where I only received a score of 0.750277.
+I have discussed potential avenues for improvement.

 ## Libraries required

 It is recommended to use Anaconda, so that the following libraries will be simple to install or already installed: